KQM-git/TCL/docs/characters/cryo/chongyun.md

 **Notes**

 * MV/s are calculated using the shortest possible frames without any animation cancels, for different cancels see [below](#frames).
-* Normal Attack ICD is 3 hits / 2.5s, shared with Charged Attacks.
-* Charged Attack ICD is 3 hits / 2.5s, shared with Normal Attacks.
+* Normal and Charged Attacks share standard ICD.

 </TabItem>